Editor In Chief Review: Grammar Disasters & Punctuation Faux Pas

 This book is very useful, I especially liked the answer key.
 I know a lot about grammar but I’m kind of clueless when it comes to editing.
 This book tackles both topics in a way to which I am receptive.
 I found the lesson about verbs the best, because verb agreement is something I find difficult.

-Reading Skills Needed: Grade level
+Reading Skills Needed: Grade level or better

 Parental Participation: not necessary if you have a self-motivated child